jflozanor/EZVIZ-Security-Camera-Analysis/ProgressReport.md

 {"remark":"Test","email":"gmailEmail@gmail.com","phone":"gmailEmail@gmail.com","account":"","shareDeviceInfos":[{"shareCameras":[{"channelNo":1,"permission":127}],"permission":3,"subSerial":"155000000"}]}
 ```
 * Discovered possible missuse cases with the api

+**Serial Communication:**  I was able to get a stream of data but decided to reach out to Dr. Mahoney, cyber sec prof at UNO, and ask for some guidance in order to get more information about the device’s communications.

 ## Hinderances
 **Passive Sniffing of Camera Traffic on an Isolated Network:** Not digging more into the SDDP packets right away led to not making the discovery that hikvision software can be used on the ezviz cameras.

-**MITM Android App:** learning adb commands as well learning the process of rooting an android phone.
-Finding useful information since most of the traffic seemed to be blocked due to using burp to be a man in the middle.

 **Android App Pentest (Emulator):** On most emulations, it cannot be downloaded onto the devices through the Google Play Store (see [Android Studio_Fail](PlayStoreFail.JPG)).
 Sometimes I could download it but then it would crash repeatedly.
 I even tried using APK files from https://www.apkmonk.com/app/com.ezviz/#previous; the install would always fail at the last second. _twlayne_

 **Android App Pentest (ADB):** Two of the ADB commands I ran failed to produce any positive results. [dumpheap](ADB/dumpheap_fail.JPG) failed due to an anti-debugging security exception. [force-network-logs](ADB/forceNetworkLogs_fail.JPG) failed due to my inability to get the command working. _twlayne_

+**MITM Android App:** learning adb commands as well learning the process of rooting an android phone.
+Finding useful information since most of the traffic seemed to be blocked due to using burp to be a man in the middle.

+**Serial Communication:** What we needed was to figure out the baud rate, bits and parity the camera would use to communicate.
+Countless hours were spent testing the most common and even some obscure baud rates, but I only got invalid data. <insert picture of the invalid data.>

 ## Ongoing Risks
 (address your project risks identified from Milestone 1 and update them based on your current progress, this should be a table)